pflanze/ml2json/docs/message_identification.md

         identify = md5(path_to_the_mbox) + "/" + position_within_the_mbox

    Note that `path_to_the_mbox` is not expanded (made absolute), but directly derived from the source path given to ml2json.
-See TODO for suggestions to change this.
+See [Todo](../TODO.md) for suggestions to change this.